Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Porkless Sausage, Venham Mais 5, Porto, Portugal

-Many Jews were baptized as Christians in order to stay in Portugal, but secretly practiced Judaism.
-As they do not eat pork, they created Alheira – a non-pork sausage – which they could freely eat and appear as if they no longer followed Jewish laws.
+Many Jewish people were baptized as Christians in order to stay in Portugal, but secretly practiced Judaism.
+As they do not eat pork, they created Alheira – a non-pork sausage – which they could freely consume and appear as if they no longer followed Jewish laws.
 The cuisine remains popular today – and Alheira is now a common Portuguese food.

 Where to Eat Alheira in Porto

-Poultry sausage is a Porto best food and is commonly found on menus around the city – and is a popular Petiscos item, too.
+Poultry sausage is a Porto food that is easily found on menus and traditional grocery stores around the city – and is a popular Petiscos item, too.
 We ate Alheira at several Porto restaurants – but our favorite was at Venham Mais 5.

-Pro Tip: Because of the softer poultry meat and bread, Alheira can be a bit mushy in consistency…but the flavor is great!
+Pro Tip: Alheira is a must try food in Porto, but we recommend ordering it as a starter or Petiscos for a taste first.
+Because of the softer poultry meat and bread, Alheira can be a bit mushy in consistency, which can surprise (or disappoint) the palate.

 #10 Petiscos (Small Plates)